fepitre/package-rebuilder/README.md

 created with a `record` task.
 Notably, a build record contains all the information about a build, its status and the number of retries.
 All build records are stored into a `Mongo` database provided by `db` service which is only linked with `getter` and `recorder` services.
 It does not receive tasks, it is just a database backend.
+In the same way, the `rebuilder` service has its rebuild tools using a snapshot API to query packages information (see: https://github.com/fepitre/qubes-snapshot and https://snapshot.debian.org/).
+For that, we provide `snapshot` service only linked to `rebuilder` service.
+The `fepitre/qubes-snapshot` provides snapshot API endpoints for Qubes OS repositories, and it proxify requests to upstream repositories.
+A simple cache is implemented in order to manage the huge number of requests made by rebuild tools.

-The only scalable service here is the `rebuilder`.
+In all the provided services, the only scalable one here is the `rebuilder`.

 ## QubesRebuilder: the machinery